Home > Analyses > Basic Materials > The Sherwin-Williams Company

 score analysis

-The company scores very favorably on return on equity (5) and return on assets (5), indicating strong profitability.
-Its discounted cash flow score is favorable (4).
-However, debt-to-equity, price-to-earnings, and price-to-book scores are all very unfavorable (1), reflecting concerns on leverage and valuation metrics.
+The company scores very favorably on return on equity and assets, indicating strong profitability.
+Discounted cash flow is favorable, but debt-to-equity, price-to-earnings, and price-to-book scores are very unfavorable, signaling valuation and leverage concerns.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places the company well into the safe zone, signaling low bankruptcy risk and solid financial stability:
+The Altman Z-Score places the company well within the safe zone, indicating a low risk of bankruptcy and solid financial stability:

 altman z score analysis